-- 1. BELIEVES the accreditation reports issued by the Liaison Committee on Medical Education (LCME) and the Liaison Committee on Graduate Medical Education (LCGME) should be open to public scrutiny; - 2.
-URGES the Liaison Committee on Medical Education (LCME) to require medical schools, as a prerequisite for accreditation, to provide comprehensive professional liability coverage for each medical student while participating in intramural and extramural clinical programs accredited by or affiliated with the medical school; - 3.
-URGES that students be allowed full participation in all aspects of the accreditation process of the Liaison Committee on Medical Education: - a. full participation by students in the self-study portion of the accreditation process at each school; - b. the inclusion of students as members of site visit teams; - c. full voting privileges for the student participants on the Liaison Committee on Medical Education. - 4.
-URGES the Liaison Committee on Medical Education to require medical schools, as a prerequisite for accreditation, to have in place programs promoting medical student well-being.
+- 1. BELIEVES the accreditation reports issued by the Liaison Committee on Medical Education (LCME) and the Liaison Committee on Graduate Medical Education should be open to public scrutiny; - 2.
+URGES the LCME to require medical schools, as a prerequisite for accreditation, to provide comprehensive professional liability coverage for each medical student while participating in intramural and extramural clinical programs accredited by or affiliated with the medical school; - 3.
+URGES that students be allowed full participation in all aspects of the accreditation process of the LCME: - a. full participation by students in the self-study portion of the accreditation process at each school; - b. the inclusion of students as members of site visit teams; - c. full voting privileges for the student participants on the Liaison Committee on Medical Education. - 4.
+URGES the LCME to require medical schools, as a prerequisite for accreditation, to have in place programs promoting medical student well-being.
 (1992)